Mishywayu/Newsletter-sign-up-form-with-success-message.github.io/README.md

 1. How to configure Tailwind CSS on HTML files.
 2. JavaScript - especially the DOMContentLoaded and eventListeners.

-I used HTML, TailWind CSS, and JavaScript, and delpoyed it on GitHub Pages.
+I used HTML, TailWind CSS, and JavaScript, and delpoyed it on either GitHub Pages or Netlify.

 ######
 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.